-Naples is gritty and dirty, and parts of it are loud and a bit scary, which I think dissuades some travelers (including this one) from going there.
-I had thought Naples was a city I needed to stay away from, until I actually went there and discovered how magnificent it actually is!
-When I finally decided to go see Naples I messaged a Facebook friend who I had never met, and he wound up taking the day off work and showing me around.
+Naples is gritty and dirty, and parts of it are loud and a bit scary, which I think dissuades some travelers from going there.
+I was amazed when I finally went there and discovered how magnificent it is!
+When I finally was able to go to Naples I messaged a Facebook friend who I had never met, and he wound up taking the day off work and showing me around.
 It was absolutely fantastic!
-We walked this incredible city for hours, stopped for coffee breaks (Naples has the best coffee in all of Italy) ate Baba and pizza, saw a million amazing things, had no end of fun, and when I got on the train to go back to Salerno that evening I realized that there are a million more things I need to go back and see.
-I even have a guide lined up to take my Glam Tour ladies through Naples should I get a group who want to go spend a day there.
+We walked this incredible city for hours, stopped for coffee breaks (Naples has the best coffee in all of Italy) ate Baba and pizza, saw a million amazing things, had no end of fun, and when I got on the train to go back to Salerno that evening I realized that there are still a million more things I need to go back and see.

 Related Post: How To Order Coffee In Italy

 Pompeii is a suburb of Naples, as is Herculaneum.
 The Palace of Caserta is nearby too.
 I had the crazy good luck of arriving at the palace on a Monday afternoon in December, when the crowds had left, leaving me the entire palace to myself.
 I wrote about it here.
 While there I learned about Marie Carolina, the absolutely fascinating sister of Marie Antoinette.
 She lived at Caserta, a palace built to outdo Versailles, and she ran the kingdom of Sicily and Naples.
 I plan on really studying her and getting well versed in all her accomplishments and then heading back to visit her palace again, this time being more informed.